Game-Fusion/-DISCONTINUED-CrossBow/README.md

-##NOTE: CrossBow has been discontinued for some time now, however this GitHub Repository will stay online in case it can be repurposed or finished in future.
+NOTE: CrossBow has been abandoned until this point, and may be re-released at a later date.

 # CrossBow